RobbyTown/Install-Cacti-2024-Debian-12/README.md

 mysql

-create database cacti;
+create database cactidb;
-GRANT ALL ON cactidb.* TO cactiuser@localhost IDENTIFIED BY 'cactiuser';
+GRANT ALL ON cactidb.* TO cactiuser@localhost IDENTIFIED BY 'passwordkamu';
 flush privileges;
 exit;